viamrobotics/docs/docs/services/frame-system.md

 ## Accessing the Frame System

-The [robot service](/services/robot-service/) supplies two gRPC library functions by which to interact with the Frame System:
+The [Robot API](https://github.com/viamrobotics/rdk/blob/main/robot/server/server.go) supplies two methods to interact with the Frame System through gRPC calls:
 <ol>
 <li>TransformPose</li></OL>
 <ul><li>transforms a pose measured in one reference frame to the same pose as it would have been measured in another.</li></ul>